-Stay Cool!
 Indoor Activities in New Orleans

-Take a cooking class.
+Take a cooking class

 Everyone loves New Orleans food, and though you may eat a lot of it while you’re here, most people don’t know how to recreate it at home.
-Local cooking classes can give you one of the best souvenirs: a New Orleans recipe you can make over and over for your friends.
+Local cooking classes can give you one of the best souvenirs: a New Orleans recipe you can make over and over for family and friends.
 Langlois Culinary Crossroads, the Southern Food & Beverage Museum, and New Orleans School of Cooking all offer great options for cooking classes.

-Visit a museum.
+Visit a museum

-Indulge in a cool, sweet treat.
+Indulge in a cool, sweet treat

 Although snowballs are a tasty way to cool down, many stands are outside, not air-conditioned, and may involve standing in lines under the sun.
-Avoid the heat by visiting a local ice cream shop instead like Creole Creamery, Sucre, Angelo Brocato, or Bakery Bar.
+Avoid the heat by visiting a local ice cream shop instead like Creole Creamery, Drip, Sucre, Angelo Brocato, or Bakery Bar.

-Shop ’til you drop.
+Shop ’til you drop

-Hit the casino.
+Hit the casino

 Going to the movies is a tried-and-true way to beat the summer heat.
 Check out the Cinebarre Canal Place 9 Theatres for a special movie-watching setting, complete with a full food menu and adult beverages.
-If you’re looking for more of a traditional movie experience, check out the Prytania Theatre’s Classic Movie Series, with showings on Sundays and Wednesdays at 10 a.m.
-Check out the Broad Theater in Tremé for the hottest movies of the moment paired with buttery popcorn and a bar.
+If you’re looking for more of a traditional movie experience, check out the Prytania Theatre’s Classic Movie Series, with shows on Sundays and Wednesdays at 10 a.m.
+Check out the Broad Theater in Mid-City for the hottest movies of the moment paired with buttery popcorn and a bar.
 On select days during the summer, you can also catch a flick at The Orpheum Theater.

-The zoo may be too hot for a summer day, but the Audubon Aquarium of the Americans and the Audubon Butterfly Garden and Insectarium are both indoors and just as fun.
+The zoo may be too hot for a summer day, but the Audubon Aquarium of the Americas and the Audubon Butterfly Garden and Insectarium are both indoors and just as fun.
 For an extra adventure, splurge on the Backstage Penguin Pass or check out the IMAX Theater at the Aquarium.

-Relax at a spa.
+Relax at a spa

 Indulge in a pedicure, facial, or massage on a hot day at one of New Orleans’s many day spas.
 Live in luxury at the Winsdor Court or Ritz Carlton spas, or check out out a neighborhood spot like Belladonna on Magazine Street.

-Tour Mardi Gras World.
+Tour Mardi Gras World

 Not Carnival Season?
 No problem.
 Get your Mardi Gras fix (complete with a slice of king cake) at Mardi Gras World, a sprawling complex along the Mississippi River that’s also home to Kern Studios, the artist collective that designs those famous, hulking floats.

-Play a round of Clue Carre.
+Play a round of Clue Carre

 Consider this “live escape game” a team-building activity for you, your friends, and family.
 No cell phones allowed as you find clues, solve puzzles, and crack codes to get out of a room (don’t worry, it’s air-conditioned) in 60 minutes or less.